SiddharthCA96/FLIXGPT/README.md

 - Solve few bugs related to routing and protected routes(user should not access browse page without signin)
 - All the routing is done in header
 - Unsubscribe from onAuthStateChanged callback
+- Get the api from tmdb
+- Make an api call from browse to tmdp

 # Features